The Burden of Technology Vendor Selection

 Traditionally, evaluating vendors against your business needs is done in spreadsheets and by hosting multiple meetings.
 However, business needs often change over time, even throughout the evaluation.
 The traditional method of ‘a moment in time RFP’ is outdated.
 You need to be able to pivot to your business needs to allow for flexibility over time, so consider investing in an agile platform that allows just that.

 Based on the choices of technology you encounter, you will likely have a favorite.
-Remove bias from the decision-making process by comparing technology vendors once more to the ranked list of requirements.
+Remove bias from the decision-making process by comparing technology vendors again to the ranked requirements list.
 Do your due diligence in ensuring that you choose a solution based on your business needs and goals, without bias, with adequate input from your key stakeholders.
 The final vendor selection step includes identifying objectives, deliverables, timeframes, and budgets for the project with the vendor.

 The technology vendor selection process has traditionally been associated with a long and tedious journey.
 This journey included spreadsheets and emails to keep stakeholders in the loop, manual evaluations, lengthy RFPs, and more administrative, time-consuming tasks.
 However, investing in the right software evaluation platform can drastically improve and streamline your technology vendor selection processes.